aietcn/crypto/Cryptography.md

 ----|----
 A | Alice, the sender/initializer
 B | Bob, the receiver
+T | Trust, a trusted agent or server
 Z | the unknown Z
 K | Key, for encryption/decryption/signature
 M | Message, for communication